Hong Kong police fire tear gas as protesters hurl petrol bombs

 Police erected water-filled plastic barriers around key government buildings and two water cannon, used briefly for the first time last weekend, were at the ready near the Liaison Office, which was daubed with graffiti in an earlier protest.

 The MTR subway suspended some services and shut station exits because of likely “public activities”.
-Police said protesters vandalized the legislature.
+Police said protesters vandalised the legislature.

 Police arrested a number of prominent pro-democracy activists and three lawmakers on Friday, seeking to rein in a movement which started with anger over planned legislation allowing extraditions to mainland China.
 It soon broadened into calls for democracy amid fears China is squeezing Hong Kong’s freedoms.